-Click the reference field in the canvas, then scroll down under Field Properties until the Relationship checkbox appears.
+Select the favoriteHotel field in the canvas, then scroll down under Field properties until the Relationship checkbox appears.
 Select the checkbox to reveal the required parameters for configuring a relationship field.

-Click the dropdown for Reference Schema and select the destination schema for the relationship ("Hotels" in this example).
-If the destination schema is union-enabled, the Reference Identity Namespace field is automatically set to the namespace of the destination schema's primary identity.
+Select the dropdown for Reference schema and select the destination schema for the relationship ("Hotels" in this example).
+If the destination schema is enabled for Profile, the Reference identity namespace field is automatically set to the namespace of the destination schema's primary identity.
 If the schema does not have a primary identity defined, you must manually select the namespace that you plan to use from the dropdown menu.
-Click Apply when finished.
+Select Apply when finished.

-The field appears as a relationship in the canvas, displaying the name and reference identity namespace of the destination schema.
-Click Save to save your changes and complete the workflow.
+The favoriteHotel field is now highlighted as a relationship in the canvas, displaying the name and reference identity namespace of the destination schema.
+Select Save to save your changes and complete the workflow.